ChrisDelo/taxTeens/README.md

 Log in to GroupMe and create a new group for the bot to live in.
 Navigate to https://dev.groupme.com/bots and click "create bot".
 Select your group from the dropdownn, name the bot, and provide an avatar url if desired.
 Log in to Heroku.
 In the dashboard, click new > create new app.
 After naming the app, go back to the GroupMe bot creation page and enter the callback url like this: https://[name of heroku app].herokuapp.com
 Hit submit.
 Back in Heroku, click on the deploy tab and choose GitHub as the deployment method.
 Connect to a fork of this repository.
-At the bottom of the page, make sure Master is selected and click Deploy Branch.
+On the settings tab, click Reveal Config Vars.
+Enter GROUPME_BOT_ID as the key, and your actual bot id as the value.
+(Found at https://dev.groupme.com/bots).
+In Heroku under the deploy tab, make sure Master is selected and click Deploy Branch.
 This step should be repeated if you make any code changes.